Manosree30/Data/README.md

-# Data
-Separate names datasets analysis
+# Separate names datasets analysis
 ## Name Dataset Analysis Project
 This project performs exploratory data analysis (EDA) and feature engineering on a dataset of names and IDs using Python and Jupyter Notebook.
 It's designed for beginners interested in learning data analysis step-by-step.